easeaico/pulse-go/docs/Methodology/CardiovascularMethodology.md

 </table>
 <br>
 @endhtmlonly
-<i>Figure 8.
-Due to the high heart rate, the engine output is summing together the P and T waves.
+<i>@figuredef {ECFSinusTachycardia} Due to the high heart rate, the engine output is summing together the P and T waves.
 In the image from PhysioNet, the output is not summed together as dramatically, due to the slight physiological compression of the waveform that the current %ECG system and heart model do not support. @cite healey2005detecting @cite goldberger2000physiobank</i>
 </center><br>

 <b>Sinus Bradycardia</b>